cubicibo/SUPer/README.md

 - Quantization: image quantizer to use.
 PIL+K-Means is low quality but fast.
 K-Means and pngquant/libimagequant are high quality but slower.
 - Allow normal case object redefinition: whenever possible, update a single object out of two.
 The requirements are complex so this option may have no effect for some files.
 Also, the palette is split 50/50 in the vicinity of these events in the stream.
 - Subsampled BDN XML: Generate a 50/59.94 fps SUP for a 25/29.97 fps BDN input.
-- Conservative PTS/DTS strategy: doubles the graphic plane access time whenever a drawing operation is performed.
 - Insert acquisition: Palette effects are encoded in a single bitmap and the output of the last palette update may remain on screen for sufficiently long.
 Artifacts may come to the viewer attention if they remain visible long enough on the screen.
 Refreshing the screen will hide potential side effects and improve the perceived quality.
 You may lower the value if you feel like the filesize increases too significantly, or disable this behavior altogether.

 ### TL;DR Options
 First of all, one should leave the acquisition rate untouched at 100%, unless the stream is highly compressible (i.e includes solely a karaoke).

-- No faith in SUPer: Use a low compression rate (< 50%), use the conservative PTS/DTS strategy.
+- No faith in SUPer: Use a low compression rate (< 50%).
 Import the resulting PES+MUI in Scenarist BD and use the Encode->Rebuild functionality.
 Scenarist BD will re-write the SUP according to their logic without compromising integrity.
-- Have faith in SUPer: Do not use the conservative PTS/DTS strategy, set to allow normal case object redefinition, and use an appropriate compression rate (50-85% typ.).
-Then, in Scenarist BD, mux your project without ever attempting to Encode->Build/Rebuild the PES project.
+- Have faith in SUPer: Set to allow normal case object redefinition, and use an appropriate compression rate (50-85% typ.).
+Then, in Scenarist BD, mux your project without ever attempting to Encode->Build/Rebuild the PES+MUI files.

 ### How SUPer works
 SUPer implements a conversion engine that uses the entirety of the PG specs described in the two patents US8638861B2 and US20090185789A1.
 PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities that includes palette updates, object redefinition, object cropping and events buffering.